-Here’s Why Ariana Grande Plans On Staying Single Life After Two Years Of Heartbreak
+Here’s Why Ariana Grande Plans On Staying Single After Two Years Of Heartbreak

-After a tumultuous two years where she endured a broken engagement, the death of her longtime love and a terror attack during her concert in Manchester, England, Ariana Grande plans on embracing the single life for the first time in many years.
+After a tumultuous two years where she endured a broken engagement, the death of her longtime love, and a terror attack during her concert in Manchester, England, Ariana Grande plans on embracing the single life for the first time in many years.

 Grande, who has famously dated Graham Phillips, Jai Brooks, Nathan Sykes, Big Sean, Ricky Alvarez, Mac Miller, and Pete Davidson, has decided that since she has been involved in one relationship after another since 2008, she will focus more on herself as she embarks on a new tour and promotes her album Sweetener.